 To tell whether a patent is infringed, reference is made to the claims of the granted patent.
 The claims usually appear at the end of a patent specification in the form of numbered paragraphs.
 If an unauthorised person makes a product which falls within the words of at least one claim of the patent then that person will infringe the patent.
 Assessment of infringement can be a highly skilled process and Freehills Patent Attorneys are able to advise should the need arise.

 The patentee is required to act on their patent rights within the latest of six years from the infringement occurring or, for an infringement occurring prior to grant, within three years from grant of the patent.

 It is usual to send a warning letter to the alleged infringer before commencing any court action.
 If a satisfactory response is not received then a decision must be made whether or not to proceed with court action.
 Patent infringement actions are typically commenced in the Australian Federal Court.
 Infringement actions require the court to consider the patent claims to determine precisely the monopoly claimed by the patent and then determine whether the conduct of the alleged infringer infringes the patent.

 The alleged infringer typically defends patent infringement proceedings by not only stating that they do not infringe the patent but also by filing a cross-claim in the court for revocation of the patent on the basis that the patent is invalid.

 Patent infringement actions can be expensive.
 Litigation enforcement insurance is available from specialist insurance brokers to offset the high cost.
 Another type of insurance available is litigation defence insurance to protect against the cost of being sued for patent infringement.

-Latest articles related to Infringement- Additional protection from Swiss-form claims: a direct infringement option when method claims are indirectly infringed - Australian manufacturer enforces Chinese patent against Chinese infringer in China - Swiss-form claims: not the same as methods of medical treatment?
+Latest articles related to Infringement- Australian manufacturer is successful in asserting patent in China - Additional protection from Swiss-form claims: a direct infringement option when method claims are indirectly infringed - Australian manufacturer enforces Chinese patent against Chinese infringer in China

 View all articles related to Infringement